 Investing in quality also means you'll feel good about your purchases in the long-term.
 We encourage everyone to prioritise products they will use daily and love long-term, rather than buying stuff that makes you feel good in the short term, but in the long term ends up discarded.
 This Black Friday, keep an eye out for quality, usefulness and durability, these are the real benchmarks of a great deal!

-Take a day or more to think over your purchases, a good way to practise this is to start building a wish list before Black Friday arrives.
+Take a day or more to think over your purchases, a good way to practice this is to start building a wish list before Black Friday arrives.
 Then don't forget to try to limit yourself to the list!
 If you need to allow yourself one or two of impulse buys (we're all only human after all!).

 Building a list before the day allows you to really decide, do I need this, or is this just an impulse?
 Rather than buying immediately after an email lands in your inbox, consider marking it as unread and coming back the next day.